lianghuang3/lineardpparser/README.md

 Note that the default trainer is the max-violation perceptron in paper 2, so is the latest model included.

-The trainer also implements the parallized perceptron of McDonald et al (2010).
+The trainer also implements the parallized perceptron of McDonald et al (2010), which will be replaced by the much faster minibatch perceptron (Zhao and Huang, 2013) in the next release.

 Author: Liang Huang <liang.huang.sh@gmail.com>